Dailey Frederick E. - R.N.

 Joined the expedition from H.M.S.
 Ganges.
 Apprentice in a wooden shipyard at a time when wooden ships were being replaced by iron and then steel hulled ships.
 In Antarctica he was responsible for building the Discovery Hut which still stands.
 A member of Scott's Western Attempt, the Southern Support Party and the Western Depot Party, manhauling and laying depots for others.

-Dailey, worked with the same zealous care as the boatswain.
+worked with the same zealous care as the boatswain.
+He possessed

-He possessed the same "eye" for defects and the same determination
+the same "eye" for defects and the same determination that his

 Landmarks named after Fred Dailey